chan34kelvin/Tank_Game-Project/README.md

-# CSC-413 Tank_Game
+# CSC_413-Term_Project-Tank_Game

-I created a fun 2D tank game using Java Swing GUI and the Model-View-Controller (MVC) pattern.
+This is a 2D tank game using Java Swing GUI and the Model-View-Controller (MVC) pattern.
 It's a one-on-one battle where you control a tank on a split-screen.
 There's a handy minimap that shows the real-time map layout and actions.

 The goal is simple: defeat your opponent by shooting bullets strategically.
 Along the way, you can collect power-ups like shields and rockets to gain an edge.
 To make things interesting, the game includes indestructible walls and breakable walls that divide the ability zone in the middle of the map.